A computational model of infant sensorimotor exploration in the mobile paradigm: Discussion, Conclusion, and Future Work

 Internal \textbf{prediction of sensory effects} was a component suggested by contemporary literature on motor control and intrinsic motivation \cite{wolpert_motor_2001}, \cite{friston_world_2021},\cite{poli_curiosity_2024}.
 Our ablation studies show that without this component the model cannot learn to differentiate the connected and unconnected limbs.
 The prediction mechanism strongly affects exploration, and removing it prevents the model from properly evaluating the effectiveness of its exploration.
 This exploration itself is supported by a second essential component of our model---the \textbf{novelty-based reinforcement calculator}.
 Its purpose is to encourage the model to explore new activity levels of its limbs.
 This mechanism proved essential for the model to learn which of the limbs is connected to the mobile.

-To correctly simulate infant behavior, the model also appears to need a large number of \textbf{muscle commands}, thereby simulating a population code innervating multiple muscles that control each limb.
-The ablation studies show that without the numerous muscle commands, the model cannot identify the connected limb.
+To correctly simulate infant behavior, the model also appears to need a large number of \textbf{muscle command neurons}, thereby simulating a population code innervating multiple muscles that control each limb.
+The ablation studies show that without the numerous muscle command neurons, the model cannot identify the connected limb.
 Our intuition is that having multiple ways of moving the limb provides more opportunities for the network to discover an effective movement.
 This is consistent with some results observed in robot learning, where controlling joint angles provided more accurate learning than directly controlling the position of the end effector \cite{spisak2025dirigent}.

 \textbf{Motor noise} is another component suggested in the literature (see recent reviews \cite{casartelli_neural_2023} and \cite{gliga_telling_2018}) that diversifies exploration by adding variability.
 Our ablation study showed that while high motor noise and low motor noise can both inhibit learning, a specific intermediate amount of motor noise is needed to enable quick learning.
 This finding is consistent with a computational model by Caligiore et al. \cite{caligiore_integrating_2014} showing that some variability supports exploration and learning.
 It is also consistent with the finding by Ossmy et al. \cite{ossmy_variety_2018} that in a robotic simulation of soccer, similarly to when infants learn to walk, greater variability leads to better performance.